Gui774ume/unixdump/README.md

 ### System requirements

-This project was developed on an Ubuntu Hirsute machine (Linux Kernel 5.11).
+This project was developed on a Ubuntu Hirsute machine (Linux Kernel 5.11).

 - golang 1.16+
 - Kernel headers are expected to be installed in `lib/modules/$(uname -r)`, update the `Makefile` with their location otherwise.